VeryKross/BGBuddy/README.md

 # BGBuddy
 BG Buddy is a blood glucose monitoring project that provides a local IoT-based display for Nightscout users.

 BG Buddy leverages the ESP8266 SOC, an inexpensive OLED display, and a few other optional components.
 Since BG Buddy depends on a user's Nightscout website for data, this has to be setup and operational before anything wonderful can come from BG Buddy.
+If you're not familiar with Nightscout, please refer to this link for all the details and come back here once you're setup: http://www.nightscout.info/

 V1 - BG Buddy simply monitors the Nightscout API and displays 5 key pieces of information which, for me, would cause me to check on a loved one with diabetes if any of the values were out of range.
 That's really what's at the core of BG Buddy - keep those key values top-of-mind by creating a simple inexpensive device that could sit on a desk or shelf [or both] so these critical values are always available, at a glance.